jlucking2023/github.io/transforms.md

 ### currency
 Convert specified numeric field with currency formatting to Decimal (fixed precision)

+- While this transform will work on numeric fields, we recommend `changetype` to convert to decimal values because it is more efficient when combined with other data type changes.

 |Parameter    |Type    |Description    |
 |---	|---	|---	|
 |field    |required    |name of the field in the Cleanse layer table    |